KDE/kdesrc-build/README.md

 - You must have [Git](https://git-scm.com/) installed to download KDE sources and kdesrc-build itself.
 We recommend at least version 2.10.

+- You must have dialog installed to run kdesrc-build-setup.

 2. Install kdesrc-build:

 - Clone kdesrc-build from git, by running from a terminal: